CBIC 2012 – 2015 Strategic Plan

-- Both phases of research found strong interest in good relationships between CBIC, APIC, and CHICA Canada, based on mutual interests in boosting interest in certification and improved status and process.
+- Both phases of research found strong interest in good relationships between CBIC, APIC, and IPAC Canada, based on mutual interests in boosting interest in certification and improved status and process.

 Using all of the qualitative and quantitative research results, the CBIC Board, staff, and key stakeholders met for a 1.5 day in-person strategic planning meeting in July 2011.
 After further refinement during the Fall of 2011, the following strategic plan was approved by the Board in February 2012:

 CBIC is the leading provider of professional certification for infection prevention and control.
 Certification by CBIC is the standard of excellence that Infection Prevention and Control professionals will seek in order to ensure the delivery of quality care that the public expects, demands, and deserves.

 The mission of CBIC is to protect the public through the development, administration, and promotion of an accredited certification in infection prevention and control.
 CBIC maintains and promotes professional certification of the highest quality through the accomplishment of key objectives in the following goal areas:

 Certification, Re-certification, Testing, and Research

 - Improve communication to candidates and certificants about all programs and services